bevyengine/bevy-website/content/news/2020-08-03-introducing-bevy/index.md

 ### Dynamic Plugin Loading

 To mitigate the cost of compiling and linking plugins and make hot-code-reloading possible, we will provide the option to dynamically load App plugins.
 Bevy actually already supports this feature, but there is one hangup: Rust's `TypeId`.
 TypeIds are unstable across binaries, which means `TypeId::of::<T>()` in the host binary will not match `TypeId::of::<T>()` in a dynamically loaded binary.
 Bevy ECS uses TypeIds, which means dynamically loaded ECS types won't behave correctly.
-Bevy used to use a custom fork of the Legion ECS (where we fixed the TypeId problem), but since moving to Bevy ECS the problem has resurfaced.
+In the past, Bevy used a custom fork of the Legion ECS (where we fixed the TypeId problem).
+But since moving to Bevy ECS the problem has resurfaced.
 The fix is to apply the same approach we used in Legion to Bevy ECS.

 ### Physics